 When interacting with a person who is experiencing Capgras, it is common for caregivers and family members to attempt to correct or explain their delusions.
 A research article in the Frontiers in Human Neuroscience journal states that, “A defining characteristic of delusions also present in Capgras syndrome is that patients will firmly hold on to their delusional beliefs [even] in the presence of mounting contradictory evidence.”

-Shvetzoff Hennessey says that reality orientation has largely been replaced by validation therapy, which supports the patient’s delusions rather than correcting or contradicting these very real ideas, thoughts and feelings.
-Validation techniques have been found to reduce stress and anxiety in both dementia patients and their loved ones.
+Shvetzoff Hennessey says that reality orientation has largely been replaced by validation therapy, which supports a patient’s delusions rather than correcting or contradicting these very real ideas, thoughts and feelings.
+Validation techniques have been found to reduce stress and anxiety in both dementia patients and their family caregivers.

-For some sufferers, neither reality orientation nor validation techniques are successful, leaving both the patient and their loved ones frustrated, lonely and anxious.
-For these situations, a mixture of several techniques may be needed in order for both parties to enjoy spending time together.
+For some seniors, neither reality orientation nor validation techniques are successful, leaving both the patient and their loved ones frustrated, lonely and anxious.
+For these situations, a mixture of several techniques may be needed for both parties to benefit from spending time together.
 “By working with the patient’s care team, including direct care providers, physicians, social work professionals, pharmacists and therapists, techniques and strategies can be developed to relieve the symptoms in the patient, as well as reduce the stress and frustration of loved ones,” advises Shvetzoff Hennessey.
-“This can include communication techniques, medications, and creative problem-solving methods.”
+“This can include communication techniques, medications and creative problem-solving methods.”

 Interactions and Caregiving

-Research shows that time and interactions with loved ones who have Alzheimer’s or other types of dementia is valuable for both the patients and their caregivers.
+Research shows that time spent interacting with loved ones who have Alzheimer’s or other types of dementia is valuable for both patients and their caregivers.
 However, this delusional condition can make it difficult, if not impossible, for the patient and the believed impostor to interact.
 Some patients may blatantly refuse to speak or cooperate with the “impostor.”
 Changing the format, timing and length of visits may help in some cases.

 “If the patient does not live with those they do not recognize, these loved ones may have to visit during certain times of the day when the patient is more relaxed,” Shvetzoff Hennessey recommends.
 “Impostors” may need to visit along with other people that the patient recognizes, or even visit as a stranger, but these options may still allow for interaction.